 Phaze – Behind Masquerade nightclub at Kalakaua, McCully & Ala Wai Blvd., Waikiki / Circa late 80’s; Alternative/New Wave / currently the Waikiki Landmark condominium *contributed by A Hanaike

-Pink Cadillac – Ena Road (next to 7-Eleven), Waikiki / younger crowd during the late 80′s / currently Irish Rose
+Pink Cadillac – Ena Road (next to 7-Eleven), Waikiki / Opened by Kail, who also opened Blue Zebra and Pink’s Garage; younger crowd during the late 80’s / currently Irish Rose *contributed by Ivan

-Pink’s Garage – Honolulu / the original warehouse style club in Honolulu with great concerts / currently
+Pink’s Garage – Honolulu / Opened by Kail, who also opened Pink Cadillac and Blue Zebra; the original warehouse style club in Honolulu with great concerts *contributed by Ivan

 Pipeline Cafe – Pohukaina St., Kaka’ako / live music & dance club / currently BJ Penn Gym